Use Edge Delta to Ingest from an OTLP Source

 targetPort: 4324

-You update the Collector configuration with exporters that match the service you created, all for the same port:
+You update the Collector configuration with otlp type exporters (indicating gRPC rather than otlphttp for HTTP) that match the service you created, all for the same port you configured for the service:

 exporters: